mohit2494/cracking-the-coding-interview/README.md

 # cracking-the-coding-interview
-cracking-the-coding-interview problems in python and java
+cracking the coding interview problems in java, golang, typescript and python